 Node implementations should consider restricting which opcodes and storage slots validation frames can access, similar to ERC-7562.
 This isolates transactions from each other and limits mass invalidation vectors.

 It's recommended that to validate the transaction, a specific frame structure is enforced and the amount of gas that is expended executing the validation phase must be limited.
-Once the frame exits with APPROVE(0x2), it can be included in the mempool and propagated to peers safely.
+Once the frame calls APPROVE(0x2), it can be included in the mempool and propagated to peers safely.

 For deployment of the sender account in the first frame, the mempool must only allow specific and known deployer factory contracts to be used as frame.target, to ensure deployment is deterministic and independent of chain state.